-The European Commission (EC) proposed the AI Act in April 2021.
-As of March 2024 the EU Parliament passed the law.
-It will come into force in April 2024.
+The European Commission (EC) proposed the Al Act in April 2021.
+As of December 2023, the European Parliament, the European Council and the European Commission have reached a provisional agreement to make the Al Act law.

 The proposed Al Act is expected to reshape how we think about and manage Al similarly to what has happened in data privacy over the last couple of years.
-Expected to become law in 2024, the Al Act will likely have an immediate wide-ranging impact on any business operating in the EU that offers AI products, services or systems.
-The law introduces a definition for AI in the EU, categorizes AI systems by risk, lays out extensive requirements and necessary safeguarding mechanisms for AI systems, and establishes transparency obligations.
+Expected to become law in 2024, the Al Act will likely have an immediate wide-ranging impact on any business operating in the EU that offers AI products. services or systems.
+The law introduces a definition for Al in the EU, categorizes Al systems by risk, lays out extensive requirements and necessary safeguarding mechanisms for AI systems, and establishes transparency obligations.